wenguanwang/ViSalientObject/README.md

-# Keras Implementation (v1) for
+Keras Implementation (v1) for

+Deep Learning For Video Saliency Detection,
+IEEE Trans. on Image Processing, 27(1):38-49, 2018
-Deep Learning For Video Saliency Detection, IEEE TIP 2018 By Wenguan Wang and Jianbing Shen and Ling Shao
+By Wenguan Wang and Jianbing Shen and Ling Shao

 ========================================================================
+Please install keras first
-# The model weights and results on DAVIS and FBMS datasets can be downloaded

-from Baidu Wangpan:
+The model weights and results on DAVIS and FBMS datasets can be downloaded from Baidu Wangpan:
 link: https://pan.baidu.com/s/1dE22MFR
 password: jmph